Odushhh/pdf-chat/README.md

 ## Embeddings model
 > Refers to conversion of user input into numerical vectors that re better understood by computers, ML models.

 > Here, we use Cohere's *embed-english-v3.0* as the embedding model.

-[More on the embedding model]: (https://cohere.com/blog/introducing-embed-v3)
+[More on the model]: (https://cohere.com/blog/introducing-embed-v3)

 ```
 from llama_index.embeddings.cohere import CohereEmbedding